-Reverse mortgages are becoming more popular as the baby boomer generation ages and gets into retirement.
+Reverse mortgages are becoming more popular as the baby boomer generation ages and gets closer to retirement.
 There are some restrictions on reverse mortgages, so the target market is much smaller than a traditional mortgage offering.
-While these special loans are growing, there are some particular pros and cons that should be considered before applying for a reverse mortgage.
+While these special loans are growing option for providing additional funds for retirement, there are some particular pros and cons that should be considered before applying for a reverse mortgage.

 For those unfamiliar with the reverse mortgage, here is a simple breakdown.
 Homeowners of the age 62 and older, who own their home in full or can pay it off with money from the reverse mortgage, can apply.
 It is similar to a home equity line of credit, but instead of paying it off monthly, borrowers don’t have to pay it off until one of three things happen.
 The loan is required to be paid back if the borrower dies, the home is sold, or if the borrower does not live there permanently.